Merri/Merri/README.md

 My magic touch?
 User happiness goes up on every site I work on.<br >
 (Also correlates with conversion metrics, but human metrics are more desirable.)

+I'm also autistic, so I fight the battle of getting my message across to the neurotypical majority.<br>
+My thinking is different, innovative, sometimes way ahead of the curve.

 Currently working on `vr.fi`.
 Previously worked on `verkkokauppa.com` customer facing site and checkout.

 > **Free tip for great front-end!**<br />